Skip to main content

 Tragedy struck the town in 1796 after a fire, which began at the livery, decimated nearly every log and frame building.
 The city was subsequently rebuilt with the brick structures you see today.

-Lexington, Virginia, is also home to two universities: One, Washington and Lee University, is the 9th oldest college in the country.
+Lexington, Virginia, is also home to two universities: One, Washington and Lee University, is the 9th-oldest college in the country.
 It began in 1749 under the name Augusta Academy.
-That college Several times before finally moving to Lexington in 1782.
+That college had moved to Lexington several years before, settling there in 1782.
 In 1796, George Washington gifted the college stock from the James River Canal Company, providing a much-needed financial boost.
 The college changed its name to Washington after the gift.
-After the US Civil War, former Confederate General Robert E. Lee became the school president, and his work is what established the successful curriculum of the college today.
+After the US Civil War, former Confederate General Robert E. Lee became the school's president, and his work laid the foundation for the college's successful curriculum today.

 The other school is the Virginia Military Institute, founded in 1839.
 It is the oldest state-supported academy in the US.
 I visited VMI and will tell you all about it in another letter.